For a summary of Java 2D properties, see Java 2D Properties.

 Oracle Solaris on x64, Linux, Windows

-GeForce 2 series and above, Quadro FX series and above
+GeForce 2 series and later, Quadro FX series and later

 Oracle Solaris on SPARC